Best Castle Stays in Scotland

 image source: DailyRecord.co.uk

-The Mingary castle is more than 700 years old.
-Now, that is long ago.
+The Mingary castle is more than 700 years old—now that is a long time ago.
 Plus, it has survived numerous skirmishes over the centuries.
-From the Vikings to some recent kings, the castle has borne witness to plenty of power struggles.
+From the Vikings to some recent kings, the castle has witnessed plenty of power struggles.

-While the history is great, the hotel’s food would make the power contenders sit at the same table and talk about their differences.
+While the history is great, the hotel’s food would make the power contenders sit at the same table and discuss their differences.
 The service is great and world-class.
-The staff is amazing, and the experience here will stay with you for a while.
+The staff is amazing, and the experience here will stay with you.

 8) Fonab Castle Hotel